HMS Unicorn (1824): 21st century

 In March 2021 the frigate was surveyed; most of the planking was found to be in a very poor state, with even newer planking (from the 1850s) also deteriorated.
 However, according to one of the restorers, of all the old ships of this type, "this one is probably the most original, certainly inside ...
 Virtually all of what you see dates back to the day it was built and it hasn't been largely rebuilt over that time."

 It was planned to move the ship to the nearby East Graving Dock for conservation work (Operation Safe Haven), and ultimately set up a maritime heritage centre for the ship.
 The Unicorn Preservation Society was seeking gifts of large oaks to replace the planking and strengthen the hull before moving the ship to dry dock.
 These donations have included £1.11m in July 2023 from the National Heritage Memorial Fund.

-In January 2025, it was announced that the ship had received approximately £796,000 (USD $1 million) in funding from the UK National Lottery.
-The funding will form part of what is hoped will be a £10 million (about USD $12 million) restoration project.
+In January 2025, it was announced that the ship had received approximately £796,000 (US$1 million) in funding from the UK National Lottery.
+The funding will form part of what is hoped will be a £10 million (about US$12 million) restoration project.
 However, to achieve the full £10 million funding, the preservation society has until an April deadline to raise an additional £650,000 ($820,000 USD) to demonstrate the viability of the ship restoration.